Sylius/Sylius/docs/customization/api.rst

         }
     }

-And now let's declare it's service in config files.
+And now let's declare its service in config files:

 .. code-block:: xml